yoctoyotta1024/NextGEMS_hackathon_cycle4/docs/source/usage/ourdocs.rst

 Our Docs
 ========

-Sphinx builds this documentation and we integrate C++ documentation built by Doxygen using the Breathe extension.
+We use Sphinx to build documentation for this project in .html files.

-You can build the documentation locally by building the Doxygen .xml files followed by the Sphinx .html files, e.g.
+You can build the documentation locally e.g. by

 .. code-block:: console

-  $ cd ./docs && mkdir build && mkdir build/doxygen
+  $ cd ./docs && mkdir build && make html
-  $ doxygen doxygen/doxygen.dox && make html

 which you can then view in your preferred browser e.g.